-There’s no point starting here with a big negative by pointing out this is a variation/remake of the 1939 John Ford/John Wayne classic.
+There’s no need to start here with a big negative by pointing out this is a variation/remake of the 1939 John Ford/John Wayne classic.
 Let’s be positive and say it’s an enjoyable telefilm that featured four iconic singers who had found a renewed interest in their music after teaming up together to form the outlaw country group, The Highwaymen.
 I refer to “The Hoss” Waylon Jennings, “The Man in Black” Johnny Cash, “The Red Headed Stranger” Willie Nelson, and “The Silver Tongued Devil” Kris Kristofferson.

 If you know the sound of a Willie Nelson guitar lick then you’ll know who it is playing on the soundtrack just as the film opens up with a stagecoach on a tear through Apache territory.
 You’ll also be quick to notice the stage driver under a heavy unkept beard is one of the Dukes of Hazzard and part time country singer himself, John Schneider.